bibincatchme/kube-prometheus/README.md

   * **ServiceMonitor**, which declaratively specifies how groups of services should be monitored.
 The Operator automatically generates Prometheus scrape configuration based on the definition.
 The Prometheus resource connects to ServiceMonitors using a serviceMonitorSelector field.
 This way Prometheus sees what targets (apps) have to be scrapped.
   * **PrometheusRule**, which defines a desired Prometheus rule file, which can be loaded by a Prometheus instance containing Prometheus alerting and recording rules.
   * **Alertmanager**, which defines a desired Alertmanager deployment.
 The Operator ensures at all times that a deployment matching the resource definition is running.
+  * **PodMonitor**, which declaratively specifies how group of pods should be monitored.
+The Operator automatically generates Prometheus scrape configuration based on the     current state of the objects in the API server.
+* **Probe**, which declaratively specifies how groups of ingresses or static targets should be monitored.
+The Operator automatically generates Prometheus scrape configuration based on the definition.

 ### How it Works